2003 COVINGTON BUCCANEERS

 0-10

+The senior class of the 2003 football team was the first class to finish their high school careers with a 40-0 regular season record and four state playoff births.
 Buccaneer Seniors: Sitting (L-R) – BJ Barnes, Travis Bone, Dusty Rhoades, Ross Mohler, Jared Hague.
 Standing (L-R) – Dan Morrow, Tim Allison, Matt McCord, Brady Reck, TJ Warner, Ben Adams.

 2003 BUCCANEER PLAYERS